Protect Yourself Against Winter Fire Hazards

 According to the NFPA, cooking causes 43% of annual home fires, which makes it the leading cause of house fires.
-Cooking fires generally occur when you forget you have left combustible items near a heat source.
+Cooking fires generally occur when accidentally leave a combustible item near a heat source.
 Make sure that there are no flammable or alcoholic liquids or objects near your flame, and never leave cooking unattended.

 Holiday Tree Decorations and Fire Risk

-Another common cause of house fires in the winter months is holiday decorations.
+A common cause of house fires in the winter months is holiday decorations.
 Fires from holiday trees are the least common, but most deadly, with about 22% of holiday tree fires leading to deaths.
 You can limit your risk of holiday tree fires by ensuring that there are no combustible or flammable objects near your holiday decorations.
-Water your tree frequently to prevent dry needles as those are quite the fire hazard.
+Water your tree frequently to prevent dry needles.
 Keep space heaters or any portable heating systems away from your holiday decorations.